llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

 * Pulls a blessed version of Spack locally
 * If you are on a known operating system (like TOSS4), we have defined Spack configuration files to keep Spack from building the world
-* Installs our Spack packages into the local Spack
+* Installs our Spack packages into the local Spack Environment
 * Simplifies whole dependency build into one command

 Uberenv will create a directory containing a Spack instance with the required Serac